In other words, visitors and customers who visit your landing page bounce off, before they even give you a chance to convert them.

 What is the intent behind these keywords?
 Take freelance web designers: the searcher is mainly looking for a list of freelance web designers.
 If you’re a web designer and want to attract this kind of customer, you’ve got to understand the buyer cycle.

 People searching for these keywords aren’t ready to buy yet.
-They’re just trying to figure out which is the best service or deal before they make a final decision.
+They’re just trying to figure out which is the best service or deal, before they make a final decision.

-Take this example from Made for Mums.
+Take this example, from Made for Mums.
 They present 20 meals to eat during pregnancy in a slide presentation – each slide is a separate web page.

-As readers move through the pages, they’re increasing the value of that page and reducing bounce rate, all without realizing they’re visiting 20 separate pages.
+As readers move through the pages, they’re increasing the value of that page and reducing bounce rate, all without realizing that they’re visiting 20 separate pages.

-Still using the keyword planner, type in your brand keyword to find its variations (e.g., nike training shoes).
+Still using the keyword planner, type in your brand keyword, to find its variations (e.g., nike training shoes).